SlickHackz/python-fun/README.md

 # python-fun
-Yet another believer of having fun with python
+Yet another believer of having fun with python and also fun which is branched on maintaining the code in GitHub